google/oss-fuzz/docs/getting-started/continuous_integration.md

 OSS-Fuzz offers **CIFuzz**, which will run your fuzz targets each time a pull request is submitted, for projects hosted on GitHub.
-This allows you to detect and fix bugs before they make it into your codebase
+This allows you to detect and fix bugs before they make it into your codebase.

 ## How it works